 Coolest Ways to Roll a Joint

 These are some of the unique joint rolling methods that are sure to turn heads, if not spin them.
-Pictures can be found at the bottom.
+Pictures and videos can be found toward the bottom of the page.

 How to Roll Weird Joints

 - Regular Joint – This is the first type of joint you need to learn how to roll.
 The main idea here is to grind some weed, put it in some rolling paper (gum-side up), roll it up to the gum, lick the gum, seal the joint, and smoke it.
 There are many short cuts of learning how to do this, but in the end, you’ll want to learn to do it without using any extra tools or anything so keep that in mind!
 This video will teach you how to roll a joint without any tricks.
 This article will teach you the “dollar bill” method.
 The “stuffing” method is basically where you empty out a cigarette or roll something really loose and stuff the bits of weed in individually.
 I couldn’t find a video, sorry.
 This is a little machine to roll for you.

 - Pinner – A ‘pinner’ or ‘pin joint’ is a really thin regular joint.
 A lot of people like to roll with a very short (width-wise) paper because the joint won’t hold a lot of weed.
 These are awesome for little personal joints.

 - The L – This is basically just an extended joint.
 Enjoy!

 - Inside Out –These are premium for eliminating excess paper to increase taste.
 They look impressive when you roll them and are healthier than regular joints because you’re smoking less carcinogens!
 This is how you roll one.

 - Cross – We all saw this in the movie ‘Pineapple Express’.
 The famed 3 headed joint!
 These are cool looking and there’s a lot of ways to roll one.
 They aren’t too easy to roll OR smoke, however they’re worth a try.
 This is how you roll one.